 "We simply will not start a project unless we are first confident that we can responsibly close and rehabilitate it when mining is finished.
 That is an important part of who we are as a company, and it is a commitment our employees are proud to work hard to uphold." -Don Lindsay, President and CEO

-We begin planning for mine closure begins before mining starts, and that work carries on throughout the lifecycle of the operation.
+We begin planning for mine closure before mining starts, and that work carries on throughout the lifecycle of the operation.
 We work with Indigenous Peoples and local communities in the area to create closure plans focused on supporting the economic and social transition after mining ends, as well as a range of productive post-mining land uses.

 This work is guided by our vision of achieving a net-positive impact on biodiversity in the areas where we operate.
-This means that the ecosystem and biodiversity of the mining area and its broader surroundings will be in better off than before the mining occurred.
+This means that the ecosystem and biodiversity of the mining area and its broader surroundings will be better off than before the mining occurred.
 Responsible mine closure and reclamation is a major part of achieving this vision.

 At Teck, we plan for responsible mine closure before mining begins.
 Our approach to closure is to responsibly end and decommission mining operations while working with Indigenous Peoples and communities to reflect their input and priorities for viable, long-term and diverse post-closure land uses.